Transfer learning of optimal QAOA parameters in combinatorial optimization: Transfer learning in QAOA

 \subsection{Cross-platform TL}

-In addition to TL between COPs, we also investigate the possibility to apply TL across platforms.
+In addition to TL between COPs, we also investigate the possibility of applying TL across platforms.
 In the case of quantum annealing, we want to test the capabilities to transfer the QAOA parameters for solving COPs using D-Wave Advantage.
 The default quantum annealing protocol on D-Wave Advantage, as proposed by Johnson et al. \cite{Johnson2010}, is represented by

 where $s\in[0,1]$ is a parameter that represents normalized time, $H_c$ is the problem cost Hamiltonian (see Appendix \ref{appendix} for details), $A(s)$ is the annealing protocol associated to the mixer, $B(s)$ is the annealing protocol of the cost Hamiltonian, and $\sigma_x^i$ is the Pauli-$x$ matrix for qubit $i$.
-The default value of $s$ is given by $s = t/t_f$, where $t$ is the instantaneous real time and $t_f$ is the final time.
-D-Wave Advantage allows modification of the annealing schedule by specifying a maximum of 12 points for the relation $s = f(t)$ between normalized time and instantaneous real time.
+The D-Wave device has hardware-dependent, fixed annealing functions $A(s)$ and $B(s)$ that cannot be changed.
+They are documented in spreadsheets that can be found for each device in the online D-Wave documentation.
+What can be changed by the user, however, is the mapping $s(t)$ between the normalized annealing fraction $s\in[0,1]$ and the real-time $t\in[500\,\mathrm{ns},2000\,\mu\mathrm{s}]$.
+The value of $s$ is given by $s_i = t_i/t_f$, where $t_i$ is the instantaneous real time and $t_f$ is the total annealing time.
+D-Wave Advantage allows modification of the annealing schedule by specifying a maximum of 12 points for the relation $s_i = f(t_i)$ between a normalized time and instantaneous real-time.
 This flexibility enables us to implement a custom schedule for $A(s)$ or $B(s)$.

-We utilize parameters from BPP with 3 items for two modifications of the annealing schedule.
-Figure~\ref{tl_to_dwave} shows the two modified annealing schedules for $A(s)$ and $B(s)$, respectively.
+For example, Fig.~\ref{Fig:dwave} shows a new relationship between the $s(t_i)$ and the time $t_i$.
+Hence, what originally happened at $t=5.57 \mu s$ in the default schedule now happens at $t=2.2\mu s$ in the modified schedule.` We utilize parameters from the TL parameters of QAOA to modify the quantum annealing schedule on a D-Wave quantum annealer.